 Description

-Words fell, finally VII is part of a series of eight works on paper, created by revisiting lithographs from 2004, originally printed during a residency in Val David.
+Words fell, finally VII (Quoi/What) is part of a series of eight works on paper, created by revisiting lithographs from 2004, originally printed during a residency in Val David.
 Twenty years later, the artist salvaged these previously discarded and torn prints, integrating fragments from these and other artworks to form new compositions.
 Each features the silhouette of a woman’s body.

 The source lithographs were showcased in the 2006 exhibition Neige noire at Sylvianne Poirier Art Contemporain.